NgoQuocBao1010/Blood-Bank/README.md

 ### Installation

-1. Clone the repo and change to that folder
+1. Clone the repo and change directory to that folder

     ```sh
     git clone https://github.com/NgoQuocBao1010/Blood-Bank.git